Otzel/LeagueAnalyzer/README.md

 ---

 # Important
 To use this application you need a API-key for the Riot-API.
 You can create and access one here [**Riot-api**](https://developer.riotgames.com/apis).
-After logging in you can create and find your key in the dashboard of your profile.
+After logging in you can create and find your key in the dashboard of your profile. **The Key expires daily so make sure you always create a new one!**

 ## 🚀 **Installation Guide**